dancuba1/motiveapp/README.md

 <img src="media/image47.png" alt="Day View Page" width="200" height="400"> <img src="media/image48.png" alt="Create Private Event Page" width="200" height="400"> <img src="media/image50.png" alt="Create Private Event Page (Filled)" width="200" height="400"> <img src="media/image46.png" alt="Delete Private Event" width="200" height="400">

 Users can create private events directly, which are saved locally on their device and do not require any internet connection to access.
-Users can create custom events, and they are color-coordinated to the event type (e.g., Work - Blue).
+Users can create custom events, and they are colour-coordinated to the event type (e.g., Work - Blue).
 Public events are also shown here and can be deleted, which will remove your attendance from said event.

 ---